blakekrpec/PyPeekr/README.md

     - Just going to get one temp and load from Libre, so remove max, avg options from clients, and settings.

 - Next:
+    - CPU Core temp endpoint in windows client will vary depending on number of cores (25 on my machine).
+Need to think of a way to automate this.
     - Add a release to my fork of LibreHardwareMonitor.
     - Open a PR for LibreHardwareMonitor to merge in the fix for adding individual endpoints.
     - Add toggle for CPU and GPU for user to select brand.